laibamehnaz/biotreatment/README.md

 # Predicting the response to flu vaccine

-In this project, we use a dataset of ~1300 observations about 700 patients and aim to predict the response of the patients to the vaccine.
+In this project, we use a dataset of ~1300 observations about 700 patients and aim to predict their immune response to the vaccine.
 We describe the response in several ways which all depend on the seroconversion measured after 3-4 weeks of vaccination.
-Let us see what is seroconversion.

 To understand seroconversion, let us begin with the vaccine.

 <img src="/flu_vaccine.jpeg" width="250" height="250">

+The flu vaccine contains antigens for 4 different strains of the influenza virus.

 The dataset consists of several factors that could potentialy help us in predicting the immune reponse of a given patient to the flu shot.